 - A mosaic.
 Create one by gluing buttons, pasta, rice, egg shells, torn pieces of construction paper, yarn, felt, etc. on paper, cans, or jars.

 - A life-sized self portrait.
 Have your child lie down on a piece of large white paper and outline her shape.
-She can then draw in the eyes, nose, mouth, and clothes.
+Then she can then draw in the eyes, nose, mouth, and clothes.
 Give her glue and yarn for the hair to complete the masterpiece.

 - A tambourine.
 With a hole puncher, punch holes around two aluminum pie plates.
 (Make sure each hole is the same distance apart so that when the plates are put together, they will match up).
 Put pebbles or uncooked rice into one of the plates.
 Cover with the other plate.
 Weave yarn through the holes and tie a strong knot.

 - Make an inexpensive greenhouse.
-Plant a small plant inside a cottage cheese container.
+Plant a small plant inside an upcycled container.
 Cut off the top of a two-liter soda bottle and discard.
 Place the remaining part of the bottle upside down over the plant and you have an instant greenhouse.

 - Play a board game marathon.
-One evening, instead of a craft why not play board games?
 Set up different games on tables around the room.
 Divide the family into groups and rotate games every 15 minutes so that everyone has a chance to play them all.

 - Hold a dance contest.
 Play some funky music and create categories like the fastest, the silliest, and ”the jumpiest” to get the children moving.